-The Center serves as a resource to our military students to learn more about VA benefits and services available in our local community.
+The Veteran's Resource Center serves as a resource to our military students to learn more about VA benefits and services available in our local community.
 In addition, it allows military students to meet and interact with one another in a supportive space on campus.